department-of-veterans-affairs/va.gov-team/products/identity/Research/2024-03 Service Level Objectives/2024-03 Accessibility and federal regulation compliance with dashboards.md

 ### Federal Standards Matter

-- Whether filing tax filings, enrolling in healthcare, or legal inquiries, users rely on federal websites for accurate and timely information.
+- Whether filing taxes, enrolling in healthcare, or legal inquiries, users rely on federal websites for accurate and timely information.
 - Availability is not an abstract concept; it directly impacts citizens’ lives.
 - Maintaining high availability demonstrates transparency and accountability.
 - Users return to a website they trust, knowing it won’t fail them during critical moments.